EugeneSolovyev/simple_express_api_for_trainee/readme.md

-# Simple Express API for trailee developer
+# Simple Express API for trainee developer

 ## How to run app local
 ### Clone Project: